les-borkowski/les-borkowski/README.md

 Coures in progress:</br>

 Front End Development Libraries at FreeCodeCamp // almost done</br>
-CS50's Introduction to Computer Science at EDX // currently at Week7 of 12</br>
+CS50's Introduction to Computer Science at EDX // currently at Week 11 of 12</br>

 Simultaneously I'm working on couple personal projects.</br>